 Dogs As Fashion Accessories

-Skin folds on a pooch’s face and body are cute.
+The skin folds on a pooch’s face and body are cute.
 But in both places, they are locations for fungus and bacteria to prosper.
 They trap moisture and debris (read here) and hair on one side of these folds rubbing against skin on the other is a chronic irritation.
-The type of skin infections these folds produced are called intertriginous dermatitis. (read here)
+The types of skin infections these folds produce are called intertriginous dermatitis. (read here)

 Internal Affairs: Abdominal Issues

-The 2017 Nationwide study that I referred to earlier list digestive and urinary tract issues as being higher in short faced dogs than in the general dog population.
-I am not sure that that can be pinned on their genetics.
+The Nationwide study that I referred to earlier lists digestive and urinary tract issues as being higher in short faced dogs than in the general dog population.
+I am not certain that that can be pinned on their genetics.
 As the Chinese empress decreed, these small dogs are easily spoiled into eating an inappropriate unbalanced diet.
 Also, many of these small dogs live in household settings that do not allow frequent enough opportunities to urinate.
-Until those sorts of factors are factor in, it is a bit of a stretch to blame those digestive and urinary problems on their short noses.
+Until those sorts of factors are considered, it is a bit of a stretch to blame those digestive and urinary problems on their short noses.